 So, I’m looking to quit my mundane office job and go travel – maybe you are too?
 I started this blog to give me a reason to write, which forces me to plan and think about my escape!

-Reasons for change in my life
+Reasons for changing my life

 Reasons it could all go wrong